-Commission, Authority & Board Vacancies
+Commission, Authority and Board Vacancies

 The Wayzata City Council annually appoints individuals to volunteer service positions on advisory commission, authority and boards through an open appointments process.
 Each commission, authority or board deals with a variety of issues and topics of concern to the city.

 We encourage you to research the various advisory boards and their meeting schedules to determine what time commitment is involved for board members.
 Typically, advisory boards meet bi-weekly, monthly, quarterly, or annually, and the meetings are open to the public.
 Attending one of the meetings may assist you in learning more about an advisory board’s function.
-You may view the online calendar for meeting dates or call the City Hall, at 952-404-5303, to obtain meeting information.
-Details on regularity of meetings are detailed on the Application form.
+You may view the online calendar for meeting dates or call City Hall, at 952-404-5303, to obtain meeting information.
+Details on regularity of meetings are detailed on the application form.

-||Three to Eleven 4-year terms expiring on December 31, 2021
+|Charter Commission||Multiple 4-year terms expiring December 31, 2027|

-||Three 2-year terms expiring December 31, 2019|
+|Heritage Preservation Board||Three 2-year terms expiring December 31, 2025|

 |Housing & Redevelopment|

-|One 5-year term expiring December 31, 2022
+|One 5-year term expiring Dec.
+31, 2028|

-||Three 3-year terms expiring December 31, 2020
+|Parks & Trails Board||Three 3-year terms expiring December 31, 2026|

-||Three 3-year terms expiring December 31, 2020|
+|Planning Commission||Three 3-year terms expiring December 31, 2026|